Command Line Tools¶

 UML from STL¶

-process STL files
+Process STL files

-Usage: sen gen uml stl [OPTIONS] stl_files...
+Usage: sen generate uml stl [OPTIONS] stl_files...

 Positionals: